AntoineXev/miniorg/README.md

 # MiniOrg - Life Planner

-A minimal, clean life planner inspired by Sunsama, built with Next.js and designed for modern professionals who want to stay organized without the complexity.
+A minimal, clean life planner, built with Next.js and designed for modern professionals who want to stay organized without the complexity.

 ## Features